 Dr. Daniel Gordis is Senior Vice President and the Koret Distinguished Fellow at Shalem College.
 The author of more than ten books, Gordis is a regular columnist for both the Jerusalem Post and for Bloomberg View.

 Gordis’ writing has appeared in magazines and newspapers including the New York Times, The New Republic, the New York Times Magazine, Azure, Commentary and Foreign Affairs, and his books have received numerous awards.
-He won the National Jewish Book Award for Saving Israel, and two of his books were Finalists for the National Jewish Book Award.
+He previously won the National Jewish Book Award, in 2008, for Saving Israel, and two of his other books were Finalists for the National Jewish Book Award.

 Professor Alan Dershowitz has called Gordis “one of Israel’s most thoughtful observers.”
 The Forward has called him “one of the most respected Israel analysts around.”
 In 2014, the Jerusalem Post listed him as one of the world’s 50 most influential Jews, while Jeffrey Goldberg of the Atlantic has written, “If you asked me, ‘of all the people you know, who cares the most about the physical, moral and spiritual health of Israel?’
 I would put the commentator and scholar Daniel Gordis at the top of the list.”